john-friedman/datamule-python/datamule/docs-rewrite/docs/datamule-python/portfolio/document.md

 Available for html, text and some pdf files.
 Document content parsed into dictionary form.

 ### `document.data_tuples`
-Available for html, text and some pdf files. `document.data` flattened into form: (id,type,content,level).
+Available for html, text and some pdf files. `document.data_tuples` flattened into form: (id, type, content, level, class).

 ### `document.text`
 Available for html, text and some pdf files.
 Returns the document's text.